Benadryl Patient Tips

 How it works

-- Good for controlling symptoms such as sneezing, itching, watery eyes, and runny nose.
+- Used to treat the symptoms of allergic-type reactions such as sneezing, itching, watery eyes, and runny nose.

-- May also be used for elderly people with Parkinson's disease unable to tolerate more potent agents.
+- May also be used for elderly people with Parkinson's disease who are unable to tolerate more potent agents.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Dizziness, low blood pressure, a dry mouth, headache, abdominal discomfort, rapid heart beat, disturbed coordination, and a thickening of bronchial secretions.
+- Dizziness, low blood pressure, a headache, rapid heartbeat, disturbed coordination, abdominal discomfort and a thickening of mucus in the airways may also occur.

 Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 For a complete list of all side effects, click here.